Everest Base Camp Trek for Beginner: 8 Tips to Follow

 Day 09: Trek to Gorak Shep and then to Everest Base Camp

-After enjoying a delicious breakfast at Lobuche, we will head to hike for Gorak Sherp which is at an elevation of 5,164m.
-It takes around 2-3 hours to reach Gorak Shep from Lobuche.
+After enjoying a delicious breakfast at Lobuche, we will head to the Gorak Sherp which is at an elevation of 5,164m.
+It takes around 2–3 hours to reach Gorak Shep from Lobuche.

 After reaching Gorak Shep, we will take a quick lunch and hike to Everest Base Camp.